DevExpress/testcafe-studio-docs/documentation/working-with-testcafe-studio/recording-tests/test-actions/on-page-actions/action-parameters.md

 ## Element Selector

-On-page actions have the *Element Selector* parameter that specifies a target element.
+The *Element Selector* parameter specifies a target element for an [on-page action](README.md).
 This parameter accepts a [Selector](https://devexpress.github.io/testcafe/documentation/test-api/selecting-page-elements/selectors/) function.

 You can set up the *Element Selector* parameter in one of the following ways: